For Incoming First-Year Caltech Graduate Students

 The Resnick Institute provides an annual fellowship to an incoming first-year graduate student showing excellent potential in the field of sustainability science or sustainable energy science.
 The recipient is selected from nominations made by the Admissions Review Committees representing each option on campus.
 The fellowship provides full tuition for the year and a stipend of $34,000 for academic year 2016-2017.
 Please contact the Resnick Institute or the Caltech Graduate Studies Office for more information.

 For Current Caltech Graduate Students

 The Resnick Institute awards research fellowships to outstanding graduate student researchers with projects that chart new paths in renewable energy and sustainability science.
 Selections are made by a Faculty Review Committee and based on application, project presentation, and interview.
-The fellowships offer students the opportunity to explore new directions in sustainability focused scientific research by covering tuition and providing a stipend of $31,500/year for academic year 2013-2014.
+The fellowships offer students the opportunity to explore new directions in sustainability focused scientific research by covering tuition and providing a stipend of $34,000/year.
+Stipend rate is for academic year 2016-2018 and may increase in subsequent years.
 We anticipate awarding two fellowships per application period.

 Learn About Our Current Fellows

 The Resnick Sustainability Institute Prize Postdoctoral Fellowships were created to engage outstanding recent graduates in projects that explore new directions in sustainability focused scientific research at Caltech.
 The Fellowships are intended for exceptional young scientists and fellows will be selected on the basis of their academic achievement and the promise of their scientific research.

 The Resnick Institute accepts nominations for postdoctoral fellows from Caltech faculty on a biannual basis, typically in early spring (February to mid-March) and in late summer (August to mid-September).